Complete Guide to Halloween in Orlando

 Halloween Horror Nights at Universal

 Renowned as one of Orlando's scariest events, Universal's Halloween Horror Nights is often spine-tingling and always thrilling.
-That's why it's been named Best Halloween Event by Amusement Today's Golden Ticket Awards for 15 years.
-Usually running between September and October, this year's event spills into early November, so you can expect over two months of haunted houses, scare zones and live shows.
+That's why it's been named Best Halloween Event by Amusement Today's Golden Ticket Legend, earning the title of the World’s Premier Halloween Event.
+From 28th August to 1st November 2026, you can expect over two months of haunted houses, scare zones and live shows.

 Outside of the haunted houses, you will also need to watch the space you're in.
 There will be 5 Sinister Scare Zones where scare-actors are on the prowl.
 One place you can seek refuge is on the select rides remaining open, such as Jurrasic Park Velocicoaster.

-Whichever themes are chosen for next year's Horror Nights, it's certain to sell out soon.
-Recommended to those aged over 13, tickets go on sale at least six months in advance, and you can get your Halloween Horror Nights tickets here
+Recommended to those aged over 13, tickets are now on sale and you can get your Halloween Horror Nights tickets here

 Howl-O-Scream & Spooktacular, Seaworld Orlando